 Getting Internet Shows on the Big Screen TV

-All of these internet based video options can easily be connected to your big LED TV.
-The methods are as follows:
+All of these internet based video options can easily be connected to your primary TV using one of the following methods:

-- The Easiest Method – Run an HDMI cable from the computer/tablet/phone to the television.
+2) The Easiest Method – Run an HDMI cablefrom your computer/tablet/phone to the television.
 All newer laptops (and many other electronics) have an HDMI out port.
-Desktop computers can be outfitted with a cheap graphics card that will have an HDMI out port.
+Desktop computers can be outfitted with a cheap graphics card to create an HDMI out port.

 *Disclaimer* Many people have asked us for this information, so we decided to share it publicly.
-If you don’t agree with our methods, feel free to ignore our advice.
+If you don’t agree with anything written, feel free to ignore this article and move along.